-For all other academic positions, the appointment consists of two stages: 1) evaluation in an assessment committee, and 2) (possibly) interview and evaluation in a hiring committee.
-University regulations ensure an equal gender representation on the assessment and hiring committees.
-In figure 1 and 2 below is more information about the role of the assessment and hiring committees in the application process.
 The assessment committee will assess if the candidates are qualified/not qualified for a position.
-The committee make the assessment based on the applicant's merit and talent - i.e., their proven abilities and potential in relation to all five REEAD dimensions: (1): Research; 2): Education; 3) External Funding; 4) Academic citizenship, management, and Leadership; and 5) Dissemination and societal relevance) in the Scholarly Qualification Matrix (SQM).
+The committee make the assessment based on the applicant's merit and talent - i.e., their proven abilities and potential in relation to all five REEAD dimensions: (1): Research; 2): Education; 3) External funding; 4) Academic citizenship, management, and leadership; and 5) Dissemination and societal relevance) in the Scholarly Qualification Matrix (SQM).

 Special attention will be given by the assessment committee to the applicants track record within research and research-based teaching (REEAD dimension 1 and 2).
 High quality is crucial in both dimensions.
 Criteria in the other dimensions (dimension 3, 4, and 5) will also add to the assessment (these dimensions are especially important for permanent positions, e.g., associate professor and full professor positions).
-To be offered a position, the applicants must therefore be assessed qualified within all five entry criteria in REEAD (A guide for the work in the Assessment Committee is presented in Appendix A).
+To be offered a position, the applicants should therefore be assessed qualified within all five entry criteria in REEAD (A guide for the work in the Assessment Committee is presented in Appendix A).
 The assessment committee must take into account any family- or work-related leave when assessing an applicant.